slamora/brackets-wiki/Research:-HTML-DOM-Data-Structure.md

 The [W3C Packaged Web Apps Spec](http://www.w3.org/TR/2012/REC-widgets-20121127/) is a reasonably large document (344KB, 4400+ lines) with a good deal of structure to it.
 Once the basic tests are in place, performing similar tests against this large document will help find performance concerns.

+**Note**: I just tried loading this document into Brackets and starting Live Development on it.
+Brackets froze for probably a minute (with Brackets Helper taking 100% of CPU).
+Eventually, Brackets became responsive again, but the highlighting wasn't working.

 ### 9: Commenting/uncommenting

 * Commenting out code